 I am a PhD student (since 2015) in the Department of Computer Science at Tsinghua University, advised by Jun Zhu.
 My research interests are in the area of probabilistic methods and approximate inference.
 I have worked on topics including variational inference, Gaussian processes, kernel/spectral methods, generative models, and Bayesian neural networks.

-I’m recently visiting Vector Institute until the end of the year.
-This summer I was a research scientist intern at DeepMind, London.
-Previously I was a research intern at RIKEN-AIP, Tokyo.
-I was awarded the Microsoft Research Asia Fellowship for 2018.
+Last year I spent the summer at DeepMind, London as a research scientist intern and the rest of the year visiting Vector Institute.
+I have also spent a summer interning at RIKEN-AIP, Tokyo.
+In 2018, I was awarded the Microsoft Research Asia Fellowship.
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University.